Yobuligo/ServiceProvider.TypeScript/README.md

 The following chapter shows how to provide and consume a service.

 ### Implement a service
 At first a service has to be implemented and it has to be connected with a service definition.
-So, implementing a service requires the following steps:
+Implementing a service requires the following steps:

 1. Implement the service type
 ```